d10r/kindle-fetch/README.md

 ./main.js --help
 </pre>

+This generates HTML files with the book content in the directory you're in.

 You just need to figure out the file to which the ebook was stored.
 As an example, in my case that was `~/.config/chromium/Default/databases/https_lesen.amazon.de_0/1`
 If you have installed the browser as snap package, you need to first check where that snap is mounted (e.g. with `mount | grep snap`).